AlivadTheImpala/school_vault/Django Admin.md

 admin.site.register(Review)
 ```

 When taking a closer look at the forms generated in an admin app lets use the reviews app as an example.
-When creat
+When creating a model in django, we add certain attributes to our variables, like CharField, URLField, and EmailField.
+This results in Django creating the coresponding HTML attributes for the form created using this model.
 ```python
 class Publisher(models.Model):
 """A company that publishes books."""